Funny Little Fears: Release and promotion

 "Silverlines" was released on 27 September 2024 as the lead single from the album and David's debut solo song.
 Produced by Labrinth, it was released alongside a music video directed by Nono + Rodrigo.
 The album's second single, "Born with a Broken Heart", premiered on 25 October 2024 with an accompanying Aerin Moreno-directed video.
 "Next Summer", the third single, was released on 28 February 2025; its accompanying music video sees David portraying an inmate in an Italian prison.

 David announced Funny Little Fears on social media on 11 March 2025.
 He also shared its cover artwork and track listing.
 The album is set to be released on 16 May 2025 by Sony Music Italy and Arista Records.
 It will be issued digitally as well as to CD and vinyl LP formats.
 In promotion of Funny Little Fears, David will embark on his first solo concert tour.
 Consisting of 34 dates, it will pass through Asia, Australia, Europe, North America, and South America.
-It began on 11 September 2025 in Warsaw, Poland, and is set to conclude on 16 December 2025 in Silver Spring, Maryland, United States.
-On the same date as the start of the tour, David released a deluxe edition of the album, alternatively titled Funny Little Fears (Dreams).
+It began on 11 September 2025 in Warsaw, Poland, and concluded on 16 December 2025 in Silver Spring, Maryland, United States.
+On the same date as the start of the tour, David released a deluxe edition of the album, titled Funny Little Fears (Dreams).
 It added five new tracks and was supported by the single "Talk to Me", in collaboration with the South African singer Tyla and the American musician Nile Rodgers.

+In April 2026, following the arrest of D4vd who was charged with the killing of Celeste Rivas Hernandez, David removed D4vd's verse from "Tangerine".